From all the websites that I've looked at, there is always a personal page telling about the writer so I guess this is mine. My name is

 In 1995, I had a pretty major non-bike accident where I took a fall in Hannibal, Missouri and damaged one of my lower vertabraes.
 This resulted in almost seven weeks in a body cast.
 Along with this, in the summer of 2002, I had a major crash in New Hampshire while coasting down a hill.
 This resulted in having major surgery performed on my left shoulder.

 Because of the most of the above mentioned physical impairments, I made the decision to switch over to a short-wheelbase recumbent.
 I purchased one from Lightning Cycle Dynamics in Lompoc, California in November of 2001.
+Currently, I'm on a Easy Racer/ Sun EZ-Speedster-AX short-wheelbase touring recumbent with almost 92,000 miles on it since April of 2007.
 The recumbent is much more comfortable than riding on an upright bicycle because of it's full back rest and in some cases it is 40 percent more efficient.
-It took some time getting used to it especially while out on the road loaded down.
-The weirdest part of riding it is sitting on a seat less than two feet above the road and relying on a sixteen inch front wheel.
-Being so low, I have a hard time being seen by drivers and I breath a lot of exhaust.
+It took some time getting used to riding a recumbent especially while out on the road loaded down.
+The weirdest part of riding it is sitting on a seat less than two feet above the road.
+Being so low, I have a hard time being seen by drivers so I supplement my size with a flag on a five foot mast and I breathe on a lot of exhaust.
 Also, I have to deal with more radiant heat coming from the roadways.
-I'm actually on my third recumbent (information can be found in the "Bike Journey" section of this website).
+More information about my recumbents can be found in the "Bike Journey" section of this website.

 The picture at the left side of each page was taken in August 2009 in Illinois while I was riding north along the Mississippi River.
 I came across a safety traffic mirror so I thought that I would try and take a couple of self-pictures.